hbowie/practopian-v3/commonplace-book/Any Love for Justice.md

 Title:  Any Love for Justice

-Tags:   Practopian, equality, rule of law
+Tags:   equality, rule of law

 Author: James Baldwin